 Biodesign C research building design and facilities

-The basement of the Biodesign C building will house a compact X-ray laser for use by the Center for Applied Structural Discovery.
-The new X-ray laser tool is the world’s first compact X-ray free-electron laser estimated to cost approximately $25m.
+The basement of the Biodesign C building features a compact X-ray laser for use by the Center for Applied Structural Discovery.
+This $25m cost-effective drug discovery and research tool is one of the world’s first compact X-ray free-electron lasers.

 Sustainability features of ASU’s new research building

 Biodesign C research building meets ASU’s green building standards with an aim to achieve Leadership in Energy and Environmental Design (LEED) Platinum® with an energy savings goal of 44%.

 The building is equipped with a heating, ventilation and air conditioning (HVAC) system to save energy and reduce its environmental impact.